covalenthq/goldrush-decoder/README.md

         The method has 4 arguments:

         1. **Event Id**: A case-sensitive string concatenation of the `protocol name` with the `event name` by a `:`.
-        2. **Networks**: An array of all the networks the defined decoding function will run for.
+        2. **Chain Names**: An array of all the chains the defined decoding function will run for.
         3. **ABI**: The ABI of the contract on which the event exists.
         4. **Decoding Function**: The actual decoding function, it has 3 arguments passed to it:
             1. `log_event`: The raw log event that is being decoded.
             2. `tx`: The transaction object that generated this log.
-            3. `chain_name`: Network to which the log belongs to.
+            3. `chain_name`: Name of the chain to which the log belongs to.
             4. `covalent_client`: The covalent client created with your covalent API key.

     3.  `fallback`: Creates a fallback function for the specified event name.
 This function is not linked to any chain or contract.
 Its declaration is: